manutej/college-bound/README.md

 - Presentation slides
 - Any other necessary files (images, etc.)

-**Check with your local instructor for how they would like you to submit your repo for review.**
+**Please fork the project, download or clone to your local machine, and submit a link in the Google Classroom assignment.**

 ---